SoS title image

 The Warrior GoddessThe Warrior Goddess's territory

 Today you'll see some of the Isle of Skye's most hidden and special sacred sites.
 If you're looking for the Fairy Pools, Fairy Glen or Neist Point, then this is not the tour for you: join the huge crowds on the many tourist busses for which Skye is now known!
 For today we go to hidden and largely unknown parts of the island, ones that I don't name for good reason.
-We will begin by hiking into a remote glen to visit a ruined Iron Age dwelling called Castle of the Little Lock of Hair, where you will get a sense of our daily life two thousand yeas ago.
+We will begin by in a remote glen to visit a ruined Iron Age dwelling.
 We'll cross the sea by boat to arrive on Eilean a'Cheò, that being the most dramatic and appropriate way to reach this Isle.
 Here we'll find amidst a distractingly beautiful landscape sites of ancient and early Christian pilgrimage - a Warrior Goddess, neolithic solar observation, early Celtic Christian holy wells...

 Day Nine